BluePeony/sangoro/README.md

 - fast_image (```gem install fast_image```)
 - mini_exiftool (```gem install mini_exiftool```)

+On Mac you might need the exiftool installed.
+I recommend installing it using the Brew package manager: ```brew install exiftool```

 After the you installed ruby and the gems, clone this repo to your local computer via
 ```git clone https://github.com/BluePeony/sangoro.git```
 Now you can just run ```ruby /path-to-your-local-sangoro/sangoro.rb``` in your command line.